Meet Our Organizing Partners

 An early supporter of Vision 2020, the Foundation also has several funds and grants available specifically for entrepreneurs with a goal of providing dreamers with the tools they need to succeed.

-In 2017 the Foundation reported 5,287 donors, who contributed $9.4 million, and distributed $5M in grants and $550,000 in scholarships.
+In 2019 the Foundation reported 5,903 donors, who contributed $11.9 million, and distributed $5.5 million in grants to 396 non-profits and $747,000 to 492 scholarships.
 Applications for grants are taken online twice a year in January and August at cfalleghenies.org.
 For more information, contact President and Executive Director Mike Kane at 814-536-7741. (cfalleghenies.org)

 Huntingdon County Business and Industry

 Huntingdon County Business and Industry, is organized for the purpose of advancing the commercial, industrial, recreational, educational, agricultural and civic interests of the County of Huntingdon.
 HCBI is the leading economic development agency for the county.
-Recognizing that effective economic development arises from strategic partnerships and active collaboration, HCBI serves as the hub for these activities. hcbi.com
+Recognizing that effective economic development arises from strategic partnerships and active collaboration, HCBI serves as the hub for these activities.
+Contact Debra Clark, the Entrepreneur and Innovation Coach at 814-506-8297. hcbi.com

 For 43 years, JARI has been helping entrepreneurs grow their business, break into new markets, improve efficiency and help advance employee capabilities in Cambria and Somerset Counties, primarily in the Greater Johnstown area.
 JARI offers connections to the right people in government, commercial lending, equity investing, real estate and numerous collaborative partners at the regional, state and Federal levels.

 In addition to a microloan program and the JARI growth fund, as the Cambria County Certified Economic Development arm, JARI can package Pennsylvania Industrial Development Authority (PIDA) loans for eligible businesses looking to create and retain full-time jobs.
-For more information, contact Entrepreneur Coach Jose Otero at 814-535-8675. (jari.com)
+For more information, contact Entrepreneur Coach Blake Fleege at 814-254-4023. (jari.com)

 The Progress Fund is a non-profit community development financial institution that provides financing from $20,000 to $1 million.
 They also provide business advice to people who are starting, expanding or buying a small business or starting a new venture.
 Funds can be used to restore and rehabilitate buildings, purchase inventory or equipment and for working capital.
 Its service area includes Pennsylvania, West Virginia and Maryland.